-Looking back, I probably should’ve taken action sooner, but eventually I did what was best for me.
+Looking back, I probably should’ve taken action sooner, but eventually, I did what was best for me.
 I’m fortunate to have had a couple of great bosses most recently.

 The last thing you need is to feel trapped in a bad situation.
 This happens all too often in work and home relationships.
 Many if not most of the early retirement bloggers in my observation have pretty solid relationships going for them.
-And that’s key for hitting big financials goals.
+And that’s key for hitting big financial goals.

 In general, I’m a pretty positive, say “Yes!” kind of guy.
 So don’t get the wrong impression from this post.
-But there are times throughout my life where simply turning down an offer has opened up new and better opportunities.
+But there are times throughout my life when simply turning down an offer has opened up new and better opportunities.

 That promotion I mentioned earlier?
-Within a few months after that one I was presented with another, on another team in my company.
+Within a few months after that one, I was presented with another, on another team in my company.
 You could probably guess what I did.
 Yep, I said “No.” And if you’re wondering, I haven’t regretted it since.

 A fine read on this topic appears over on LifeHack.org, in the article, The Gentle Art of Saying No, by Leo Babauta.

 Join the Legion of Cubicle Doom!